hkiyomaru/pu-learning/README.md

 # Understanding PU Learning Through Implementing Its Algorithms

-This repository contains notebooks that implement algorithms introduced in "[Learning from positive and unlabeled data: a survey](https://arxiv.org/abs/1811.04820)."
+This repository contains a collection of notebooks that implement algorithms discussed in the paper "[Learning from positive and unlabeled data: a survey](https://arxiv.org/abs/1811.04820)."

 ## Requirements